-For someone in recovery from addiction, especially that of alcohol, the holiday season can bring them to the brink of relapse.
+For someone in recovery from addiction, especially from alcohol, the holiday season can bring them to the brink of relapse.
 The festivities, family connections and aggregate stress all add up to the potential for feeling overwhelmed.
-Paying attention to relapse triggers during the holiday season is of utmost importance for someone in any stage of recovery.
+Paying attention to holiday relapse triggers is of utmost importance in any stage of recovery.

 What makes the holiday season so dangerous for someone in recovery?
-We can break this down into a few of the most common areas of risk, including navigating parties, dealing with strong emotions and family situations.
+We can break this down into a few of the most common areas of risk.
+This includes navigating parties, dealing with strong emotions and family situations.

 The presence of alcohol at holiday parties is so commonplace.
 This may include wine served at dinners, workplace year-end events, or friend gatherings.
 Many of these parties celebrate friendship or help co-workers unwind.
 There are themes of letting loose and many can become excessive with binge drinking.
-For someone in early recovery, these parties can signify a great deal of loss as the person likely would partake in drinking the year before – now they have to approach things differently.
+For someone in early recovery, these parties can signify a great deal of loss.
+Those in recovery would likely have been drinking the year before.
+Nw they have to approach things differently.

-It is important to remember that you don’t need to attend a party, especially if you feel anxious, resentful or upset about the need to abstain from drinking.
+It’s important to remember that you don’t need to attend a party.
+This especially true if you feel anxious, resentful or upset about the need to abstain from drinking.
 Your health and stability are infinitely more valuable than one night of holiday celebration.
-In the example of a workplace party, the vast majority, if not all of your co-workers, will completely forget if you didn’t make it this year.
+At workplace party, the vast majority, if not all of your co-workers, will completely forget if you didn’t make it this year.

 Bringing a guest to the holiday party who understands your sobriety can also be of great help.
-This might be a significant-other or a ‘sober wingman.’
+This might be a significant other or a ‘sober wingman.’
 This might help you feel a little safer and held accountable for the night.
-It also gives you someone to validate if the event is stressful and can make it easier to head out the door when you choose.
+It also gives you someone to validate if the event is stressful.
+They can make it easier to head out the door when you choose.